ryanclark/development/README.md

 #### Opening a shell

-You can open an interactive shell to either the frontend or Teleport via:
+You can open an interactive shell to the Teleport container via:

 ```
 make teleport-shell
-make frontend-shell
 ```

 #### tctl